 All modern Rolex Oyster Perpetual watches are crafted from 904L stainless steel (known as Oystersteel); however the cost of a Rolex Oyster Perpetual watch depends on its size.
-Prices for Oyster Perpetual watches start our at $4,850 for the smallest 26mm version, and go up to $5,700 for the largest model with a 39mm case diameter.
+As of September 2020, prices for Oyster Perpetual watches start out at $5,100 for the smallest 28mm version, and go up to $5,900 for the largest model with a 41mm case diameter.

 |Model||Retail Price||Second-Hand Price||Size||Materials|